 Sustainability and Global Affairs

 A primary root of the ecological crisis is an economic paradigm that focuses on short-term, inequitable profit over the well-being of ecosystems and their human residents.
-Connecting the global to the local, the CEE works to enhance sustainability commitments here at Union Theological Seminary, and to connect with the international movement for a new development agenda and a just transition.
+Connecting the global to the local, CEE works to enhance sustainability commitments here at Union Theological Seminary, and to connect with the international movement for a new development agenda and a just transition.

-CEE supports the Green Task Force at Union Theological Seminary, an effort launched out of CEE's Religions for the Earth conference in 2014 to develop strategies for integrating creation care into the culture and ethos of all aspects of theological education and community life.
+At Union, CEE supports the Green Task Force, an effort launched out of CEE's Religions for the Earth conference in 2014 to develop strategies for integrating creation care into the culture and ethos of all aspects of theological education and community life.
 The task force focuses on five key areas: Education, Worship & Spirituality, Buildings & Grounds, Community Life, and Public Ministry.